 - How long do landlords have to return security deposits?

-3 weeks after termination of the tenancy or 5 days when the tenant leaves due to the legal condemnation of the unit for reasons not due to willful, malicious, or irresponsible conduct of the tenant.
+3 weeks after termination of the tenancy or 5 days when the tenant leaves due to the legal condemnation of the unit for reasons not due to willful, malicious, or irresponsible conduct of the tenant, and after receipt of the tenant’s mailing address or delivery instructions, return the deposit to tenant, with interest thereon, or furnish to the tenant a written statement showing the specific reason for the withholding of the deposit or any portion thereof.
 (Minn.
 Stat.
 Ann. § 504B.178 Subd.
 3(a))

 - Can landlords withhold security deposits?